 Types of Eyelid Surgeries

 Upper Eyelid Surgery

 Blepharoplasty on the upper eyelid can be utilized to remove hanging or loose skin around the eyes.
 This can improve impaired vision and create a more flattering eye appearance.
 During this surgical procedure, a small incision is placed in the natural crease of the eyelid.
 Next, the excess skin and fat is removed to reveal a tauter, more youthful look.

 Lower Eyelid Surgery

 Blepharoplasty of the lower eyelid is often used to reduce and/or improve bags under the eyes or sagging, bloated skin.
 During this surgical procedure, an incision is made beneath the lower eyelash line and the fatty tissue is removed, leaving the skin looking lifted and tightened with a smoother overall appearance.
-In places where volume is lost due to skin removal, Dr. Tendler may use a filler to recreate fullness.
+In places where volume is lost due to skin removal, filler may be used to recreate fullness.

 "Best staff and care on earth!"- T.B. / Facebook / Jun 19, 2019

 "Everyone was very friendly and thorough.
 I only have to do one eye drop once a day.
 Never had any pain."- B.J. / Facebook / Jun 19, 2019

 "Very happy with the results, thanks"- D.B. / Facebook / Jun 05, 2019